 New Zealand has made some steps in the right direction.
 Along the “Dirty Dairying” campaign, launched by the Fish and Game Council, several farmers have been prosecuted and fined for unlawfully discharging effluent from dairy farming and in certain places water quality has been improved by proper fencing.
 The overall problem, however, remains.
 The country is still far from a sustainable dairy industry that does not harm its freshwater resources.
 Regional targets are often impeding one another, where both water quality ought to be improved and the amount of irrigated land at the same time.
 Even though the Government has set a target of making 90 per cent of New Zealand’s large rivers and lakes swimmable by 2040, it remains questionable how much the dairy industry will oppose the measures that are necessary to achieve this.
 On another note, aside of the loopholes of defining ”large rivers and lakes” and the relatively long time span, this may actually be achievable for surface waters as they are much easier to manage due to a much shorter turnover time.
 Deep groundwater, however, is an entirely different story and the government seems to be utterly unaware of the problem.
 The word aquifer is mentioned exactly once in the 47 page amendments to the 2014 Statement for Freshwater Management.
 Nitrate levels in aquifers may take very long times to increase, but they will take at least as long to decrease again.
 New Zealand could already be set to worry about Nitrate in its drinking water well throughout the 21st century.

 New Zealand is not the first country to face difficulties with surface and groundwater contamination due to intensive livestock farming or overuse of fertilizer.
 The regulations that the country has set in place, are a starting point and go into the right direction, but ultimately lack the political will to properly regulate the dairy sector.
 While Jacinda Ardern, New Zealand’s widely popular prime minister, has made strides in turning the industry greener and famers have expressed their will to comply, it remains to be seen whether deeds follow their pledges and which compromises are struck in the end.
 For too long, one of the countries with the highest GDP per capita in the world has sacrificed parts of its single greatest export good – its pristine beauty – in pursuit of the white gold.
 Fortunately, latest developments seem to indicate that peak dairy has arrived.
-Rolling back from intensive land use in some catchments where even ’best practice’ is not sufficient to meet water quality targets is the only way forward if New Zealand’s water are supposed to ever recover.
+Rolling back from intensive land use in some catchments where even ’best practice’ is not sufficient to meet water quality targets is the only way forward if New Zealand’s waters are supposed to ever recover.